Aeron-Emory/Discord-gemini-python-bot/README.md

-# Simple application to interact with Gemini API
+# A Discord Python Bot that interacts with Gemini API

-"Python: Gemini API" is a simple sample application that shows you how to interact with Google's Gemini APIs .
+"Python: Gemini Discord Bot" is a simple application that shows you how to interact with Google's Gemini APIs using pycord.

 ## Table of Contents